SOS SOS IN MORSE CODE: THE COMPLETE GUIDE, SIGNAL AND EMERGENCY CODE

 - 3 short flashes → S

-You can use a flashlight, a mirror reflecting sunlight, a phone torch, or even car headlights.
-Blinking SOS in Morse code with a flashlight toward an aircraft or distant ship significantly increases your chance of rescue.
+You can use a flashlight, mirror reflecting sunlight, phone torch or even car headlights.
+If you are trying to signal an aircraft or distant ship, Blink SOS in Morse with a flashlight significantly improves the odds of timely recovery.

 How to say SOS in Morse code blinking — the exact timing: